 The poem speaks of internal pain, a ‘Despair’, the cause of which is no physical wound; the pain cannot be described but is so real that even the physical landscape takes notice as dark, silent shadows are cast by the light.

-Sylvian’s vocal is front and centre as the track starts and I love his rendition of Dickinson’s words, the vibrato in his voice emphasising the emotion.
-The musical soundtrack is created by Jan Bang and Erik Honoré, their inventive use of electronics and samples building a sound-collage atmosphere with texture and depth.
-They create a delicate, poignant pause in the accompaniment after the description of this hurt as being ‘..internal difference/Where the Meanings, are’: in the inner self, where we seek to make sense of our lives.
+Sylvian’s vocal is front and centre as the track starts and I love his rendition of Dickinson’s words, the vibrato of his mature voice emphasising the emotion.
+The musical soundtrack is created by Jan Bang and Erik Honoré, their inventive use of electronics and samples building a sound-collage atmosphere with both texture and depth.
+They create a delicate, poignant pause in the accompaniment after the description of this hurt as being ‘…internal difference/Where the Meanings, are’: in the inner self, where we seek to make sense of our lives.

-1 September 2011, sat on the floor of the Sørlandets art gallery in Kristiansand with maybe 150 other people, was the first time I heard Arve Henriksen play the trumpet live.
-It was my first visit to Norway and my first time at the Punkt festival.
+Sat on the floor of the Sørlandets art gallery in Kristiansand with maybe 150 other people on 1 September 2011 was the first time I witnessed Arve Henriksen playing the trumpet live.
+It was also my first visit to Norway and attendance at the Punkt festival.
 I was instantly drawn in by the evocative tone and delicacy of Arve’s playing.
-He seemed to caress the instrument with tender breaths, sometimes half-singing through the trumpet in an impossibly high falsetto soprano.
+He seemed to caress the instrument with tender breaths, sometimes half-singing through the trumpet in an impossibly high falsetto.
 Ghostly, gentle, genuinely beautiful.

-Having now seen Arve play live in several different settings, I can picture him performing whenever I hear his distinctive sound – seated, eyes closed, a picture of concentration.
-I believe he very worthily continues the tradition of trumpet/flugelhorn players who act as a foil to Sylvian’s vocal: Mark Isham, Kenny Wheeler, Jon Hassell, Harry Beckett, Arve Henriksen…
+Having subsequently seen Arve play live in a number of different settings, I can picture him performing whenever I hear his distinctive sound – seated, eyes closed, a picture of concentration.
+He very worthily continues the tradition of trumpet/flugelhorn players who act as a foil to Sylvian’s vocal: Mark Isham, Kenny Wheeler, Jon Hassell, Harry Beckett, Arve Henriksen…

-When David Sylvian chose a playlist of tracks for iTunes in 2009 he included ‘Blue Silk’ from Chiaroscuro, commenting: ‘it’s hard to believe Arve wasn’t born with the trumpet attached to his lips.
+Selecting a playlist of tracks for iTunes in 2009, David Sylvian included ‘Blue Silk’ from Chiaroscuro, commenting: ‘it’s hard to believe Arve wasn’t born with the trumpet attached to his lips.
 It’s rare to find a musician so utterly in tune with his instrument.
 And then there’s his voice.’

-‘Ending Image’ is a short track, the heart-rending playing complementing well ‘A Certain Slant of Light’.
-It’s a time also to reflect on the dedication by Sylvian of ‘A Certain Slant..’ to M.K. – Mick Karn, his ex-Japan and Rain Tree Crow bandmate and collaborator.
+‘Ending Image’ is a short track, the heart-rending playing complementing ‘A Certain Slant of Light’ perfectly.
+It’s a time also to reflect on the dedication by Sylvian of ‘A Certain Slant…’ to M.K. – Mick Karn, his Japan and Rain Tree Crow bandmate and collaborator.
 A stripped back version of the track accompanied simply by acoustic guitar had appeared as a free download on davidsylvian.com in June 2010 with an invitation to make a donation to the ‘MKA’.
 Mick had been stricken with cancer and the Mick Karn Appeal was launched by friends to raise money to help fund his return for treatment from Cyprus to London.
 Tragically, Mick Karn died on 4 January 2011.

 ‘A Certain Slant of Light’